-Section I Election of officers of the Association will take place during the second week of September and will be determined by majority vote of the GSA.
+Section I Election of officers of the Association will take place during the month of February and will be determined by majority vote of the GSA.

 Section II Permanent or temporary vacancies occurring in office shall be filled by appointment by the President for the unexpired term of office.